-Moreover, because each individual vote counts in two ways, there are interdependencies in the way in which district and state electoral votes may be are cast.
+Moreover, because each individual vote counts in two ways, there are interdependencies in the way in which district and state electoral votes may be cast.
 Whichever candidate wins the two statewide electoral votes must win at least one district electoral vote as well but need not win more than one.
-Thus in a state with a single House seat, individual voting power under the Modified District Plan operates in just the same way as under the existing Electoral College, as its three electoral votes are always cast in a winner-take-all manner for the state popular vote winner.
+Thus in a state with a single House seat, individual voting power under the Modified District Plan operates in just the same way as under the existing Electoral College, as its three electoral votes are always cast in a winnertake-all manner for the state popular vote winner.
 In a state with two House seats, the state popular vote winner is guaranteed a majority of the state's electoral votes (i.e., either 3 or 4) and a 2-2 split cannot occur.
-In a state with three or more House seats, the statewide popular vote winner may win only a minority of the state's electoral votes - that is, "election reversals" may occur at the state, as well as the national, level.
+In a state with three or more House seats, electoral votes may be split in any fashion and, in a state with five or more House seats, the statewide popular vote winner may win only a minority of the state's electoral votes - that is, 'election reversals' may occur at the state, as well as the national, level.

 However, the preceding remarks pertain only to logical possibilities.
-Probabilistically, the casting of district and statewide electoral votes will be to some degree be aligned in Bernoulli (and other) elections.
+Probabilistically, the casting of district and statewide electoral votes will be to some degree aligned in Bernoulli (and other) elections.
 Given that a candidate wins a given district, the probability that the candidate also wins statewide is greater than 0.5 - that is to say, even though individual voters cast statistically independent votes, the fact that they are casting individual votes that count in the same way in two tiers (districts and states) induces a correlation between popular votes at the district and state levels within the same state.
 This correlation, which is perfect in the states with only one House seat, diminishes as a state's number of House seats increases, and therefore enhances individual voting power in small states relative to what it is under the Pure District Plan.
 But this correlation also makes the calculation of individual two-tier voting power far from straightforward.

-The first step is to determine the probability of each of the three first-tier contingencies in which a voter may be doubly decisive.
+The first step is to determine the probability of each of the three firsttier contingencies in which a voter may be doubly decisive.
 (See Miller, 2008, for further details.)
 The probability that the district vote is tied can be calculated by the Inverse Square Root Rule, and likewise the probability that the statewide vote is tied.
 The conditional probability that the state vote is tied, given that the district vote is tied, is equal to the probability that the popular vote cast in all other districts in the state together is tied, which can be calculated by the Inverse Square Root Rule.
-By multiplying this conditional probability that the district vote is tied, which can be calculated by the Inverse Square Root Rule.
 By multiplying this conditional probability by the probability that the district vote is tied in the first place, we get the probability that both district and state votes are tied, i.e., the probability of contingency (iii) above.
 The probabilities of the two other contingencies can then be determined by simple subtraction.